VTest General English

 05

-Take a VTest and share your results
+Take your exam and share your results

-Test Modules
+Exam Modules

 The Burlington VTest General English exam is designed for non-native English speakers, typically aged 16 and above, who want to demonstrate proficiency in general communication.
 The exam is modular, and can be taken in different combinations of one, two, three, or four skills.